How to reclaim your data from Google, Facebook, Microsoft, Apple under GDPR

-On GDPR-enforcement day, Twitter will direct you to your 'Settings and Privacy' page, and ask you to review your current settings, such as who can tag you in photos, find you using your email address or phone number, and target you with personalised ads.
+On Twitter, head to your 'Settings and Privacy' page, and you can review your current settings, such as who can tag you in photos, find you using your email address or phone number, and target you with personalised ads.

-If you use Amazon Web Services (AWS), you'll be pleased to know the secure cloud service is already GDPR-compliant.
+If you use Amazon Web Services (AWS), you'll be pleased to know the secure cloud service is GDPR-compliant.
 This includes personal data encryption, updated data-processing agreements and improved processes for assessing data security.
-That's great for companies and individuals who use AWS, but Amazon has yet to detail the effect of GDPR-compliant changes on everyday customers who use its websites, apps and devices, such as the Echo smart speaker.
+For every day customers who use Amazon's websites, apps and devices, such as the Echo smart speaker, things are less clear.